Employment Law

 - Asking you to take time off without pay.

-Reporting sexual harassment will mean there is record of your complaint.
+Reporting sexual harassment will mean there is a record of your complaint.
 It also shows the employer had notice of the problem and will trigger the employer’s duty to investigate and respond appropriately.
-If you are worried about talking to HR or management, you can call us to confidentially speak with a top–notch sexual harassment lawyer in Los Angeles about your options.
+If you are worried about talking to HR or management, you can call us to speak confidentially with a top–notch sexual harassment lawyer in Los Angeles about your options.

 You have protection from retaliation through various California Labor Code sections.
 You must report the retaliation to assert your rights, though.
 You should also contact us right away.
 We can help you pursue a lawsuit against your company for retaliation, which could provide you with some compensation and possibly restore your job and benefits.